Dylan Carlson Player Props: Cardinals vs. Tigers

-Dylan Carlson -- with a slugging percentage of .387 in his past 10 games, including two extra-base hits -- will be in action for the St. Louis Cardinals versus the Detroit Tigers, with Spencer Turnbull on the mound, on May 6 at 2:15 PM ET.
+Dylan Carlson -- with a slugging percentage of .485 in his past 10 games, including three extra-base hits -- will be in action for the St. Louis Cardinals against the Detroit Tigers, with Alex Faedo on the hill, on May 7 at 2:15 PM ET.

-In his last game, he went 1-for-5 with an RBI against the Tigers.
+In his last game, he collected three RBI (going 1-for-4 with a home run) against the Tigers.

 Dylan Carlson Game Info & Props vs. the Tigers